Skip to content

 We are currently running an NIH-sponsored study of hearing and we invite your participation.
-The test session will be on average roughly 2 hrs long but sometimes takes a little longer.
+The test session will average roughly 2 hours in duration but sometimes takes a little longer.
+Those who qualify can opt to participate in additional testing sessions.

-Parking is provided and you will be reimbursed $20 for a 2-hr test session; $10/hr if the test requires additional time.
+Parking is provided and you will be reimbursed at a rate of $20/hour.

 If you are interested in this study and would like to participate, please contact us!